Last updated March 2026

 Step 4: Wait for Ranking

 Your application is scored against state ranking criteria.
 Higher scores get funded first.
 If you don't get funded in the first round, your application stays in the system for the next batching period.
-Ask your planner what score you needed and where you fell short — adjustments can make the difference next round.
+Ask your planner what score you needed and where you fell short, adjustments can make the difference next round.

 Step 5: Sign Your Contract

 If selected, you'll receive a contract offer.
-Read it carefully — it specifies exactly what practices you'll install, the payment rates, the timeline, and the requirements.
+Read it carefully, it specifies exactly what practices you'll install, the payment rates, the timeline, and the requirements.
 Do not start building fence until this contract is signed.

-Step 6: Build Your Fence
+Step 6: Build and Get Inspected

 Install the fence according to NRCS specifications.
-Your planner will explain the requirements — wire spacing, post depth, gate placement, wildlife-friendly provisions.
+Your planner will explain the requirements, wire spacing, post depth, gate placement, wildlife-friendly provisions.
 After installation, NRCS inspects the work.
 Once certified, you submit for reimbursement.

 CSP Fencing Enhancements